-KDADS has taken steps to assist staff in communicating with their Limited English Proficient Persons (LEPP), and to meet the provisions set out in the Department of Health and Human Services Policy Guidance of 2000 requiring agencies which receive federal funding to provide meaningful access to services by LEPP.
-In order to comply with federal requirements that individuals receive equal access to services provided by KDADS and to determine the kinds of resources necessary to assist staff in ensuring meaningful communication with LEPP, states are required to capture language preference information.
-This information is captured in the demographic section of the FEI instrument.
+KDADS has taken steps to assist staff in communicating with their Limited English Proficient Persons, and to meet the provisions set out in the Department of Health and Human Services Policy Guidance of 2000 requiring agencies which receive federal funding to provide meaningful access to services by Limited English Proficient Persons.
+To comply with federal requirements that individuals receive equal access to services provided by KDADS and to determine the kinds of resources necessary to assist staff in ensuring meaningful communication with Limited English Proficient participants, states are required to capture language preference information.
+This information is captured in the Functional Eligibility Instrument (FEI).

-The State of Kansas defines prevalent non-English languages as languages spoken by significant number of potential enrollees and enrollees.
+The State of Kansas defines prevalent non- English languages as languages spoken by significant number of potential enrollees and enrollees.
 Potential enrollee and enrollee materials will be translated into the prevalent non-English languages.

 Each contracted provider is required by Kansas regulation to make every reasonable effort to overcome any barrier that participants may have to receiving services, including any language or other communication barrier.
-This is achieved by having staff available to communicate with the participant in his/her spoken language, and/or access to a phone-based translation services so that someone is readily available to communicate orally with the participant in his/her spoken language.
+This is achieved by having staff available to communicate with the participant in his/her spoken language, and/or access to a phone-based translation services so that someone is readily available to communicate orally with the consumer in his/her spoken language.
 (K.A.R.
 30-60-15).